barrowclift/barrowclift.github.io/_posts/2019-08-30-wireguard-server-on-macos.markdown

 * [**Alessio Nossa**](https://github.com/alessionossa) for informing me that the original "post down" script did *not* in fact remove the PF traffic routing rule as originally claimed (rather, [it only removed the PF "enable" reference](https://www.manpagez.com/man/8/pfctl/).
 Their original comment notifying this miss remains [publicly accessible on Github](https://github.com/barrowclift/barrowclift.github.io/issues/1#issuecomment-1133563862).
 * [**Donavon Buchanan**](https://github.com/dbuchanandev), whose thorough email and sensible [reference repo](https://github.com/dbuchanandev/WireGuard-macOS-IPv6) filled the crucial missing piece of <abbr style="font-variant-caps:unset;font-feature-settings:unset;" title="Internet Protocol version 6">IPv6</abbr> support in this guide.
 Without his contribution, this guide would still be restricted to just <abbr style="font-variant-caps:unset;font-feature-settings:unset;" title="Internet Protocol version 4">IPv4</abbr> connections, and been worse off for it.
 * [**Glenn F. Schreiber**](https://theweatherguy.net/blog/blog-faq/) (a.k.a "theweatherguy") for identifying and notifying me that starting with macOS 13 Ventura the DNS directive prevents the VPN from functioning when set in the *server*'s Wireguard config.
+* [**Cory**](https://mastodon.social/@CyberCory) for [identifying a shortcoming in the daemon config](https://mastodon.social/@CyberCory/110668229010278552) that required user login for the Wireguard server to start.
+Because of his report, the guide now ensures the daemon's set up to start immediately on system boot, independent of user logins.

 *[DNS]: Domain Name System
 *[ISP]: Internet Service Provider